jd28/Solstice/docs/game.rst

 .. function:: UnloadPlugin(name)

   Unloads a plugin for a given plugin interface.
-Rhe plugin system will attempt to call ``plugin.OnUnload`` if it exists.
+The plugin system will attempt to call ``plugin.OnUnload`` if it exists.

   :param string name: Plugin interface name.